rsyncOSX/RsyncUIdocs/content/post/DevelopmentDetails.md

 ## Execution of tasks

 Execution of a task is an asynchronous operation.
 The [process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcess.swift) is responsible for kicking of the task.
+The process object are, by Combine, listening for two notifications:

+- `Process.didTerminateNotification` and
+- `NSNotification.Name.NSFileHandleDataAvailable`

-Combine is used for listening for two notifications, `Process.didTerminateNotification` and `NSNotification.Name.NSFileHandleDataAvailable`.
-The process object is initialized with two escaping closures, `processtermination: @escaping () -> Void` and `filehandler: @escaping () -> Void`.
-Those two closures takes care of whatever action they are set to do any time the notifications are discovered.
+The process object is initialized with two escaping closures:

+- `processtermination: @escaping () -> Void` and
+- `filehandler: @escaping () -> Void`.

+The closures takes care of whatever action they are set to do any time the notifications are discovered.

 ## Combine

 Combine enables a very good control of asynchronous operations and flow of data.
 Combine is also used as part of the SwiftUI framework.
-As an example everytime a SwiftUI binding is changed, the UI is updated.
+As an example everytime a SwiftUI `<Binding>` is changed, the UI is updated.
 And SwiftUI does a lot of UI updates.
-But SwiftUI components are Swift structs and updates on the UI is very efficient.
+But SwiftUI components are structs and updates on the UI is very efficient.

 The following are parts where Combine is used in RsyncUI: